Why Don't I Feel Lucky, answered by Murasaki Shikibu

 Everything that I love in my work came from my sensitivity.
 I could describe the soul of a character or the heartbreak of an instant through a single image because I took in everything around.
 My poems, especially the ones I traded with Lady Koshosho, were a game of evocation through details.
 I spent much of my life in my father’s home because he understood and protected that part of me.

 Empress Shōshi invited me to her court because she admired my writing and, in truth, I do not know how else I would have been given the paper or the time to travel all the places my Tale of Genji would go.
 Like you, I knew I must be grateful for the rare honor.
 I loathed it.
 The men of the court behaved like drunken bears, crashing through paper walls and pawing at delicate wrappings.
 Some of the women of the court were so beautiful it seemed like moonlight had been poured into a slender body and encased in the deepest silk.
-Some of women, however, were vicious and stupid.
+Some of the women, however, were vicious and stupid.
 Worse, the ladies of the rival empresses never ceased to peck at each other.

 I could not leave.
 It would shame my father and my daughter to refuse an Empress.
 It might even endanger them, with the ministerial branch of the Fujiwara playing their cutthroat political games.
 I was too quiet for the Empress’ liking, but I was smart enough to know there were intricate alliances all around us.
 I knew, too, that this sprawling story in my head might only leave my pen before I left this life through the opportunity the Empress offered.